fionnydarmawan/cse15l-lab-reports-error-/LabReport1.md

 In your VSCode, open a new Terminal.
 ![Image](NewTerminal.png)

-Paste `$ ssh cs15lsp23zz@ieng6.ucsd.edu` in your command line, replacing `zz` with the two letters assigned in your course-specific account.
+Paste `ssh cs15lsp23zz@ieng6.ucsd.edu` in your command line, replacing `zz` with the two letters assigned in your course-specific account.

 As this would be your first time connecting, you will likely be promptted with a message that ends with
 ```